ytthuan/open-deep-research/README.md

 # Google Gemini Pro API key (required for AI report generation)
 GEMINI_API_KEY=your_gemini_api_key

+# OpenAI API key (optional - required only if OpenAI models are enabled)
+OPENAI_API_KEY=your_openai_api_key

+# Anthropic API key (optional - required only if Anthropic models are enabled)
+ANTHROPIC_API_KEY=your_anthropic_api_key

 # Upstash Redis (required for rate limiting)
 UPSTASH_REDIS_REST_URL=your_upstash_redis_url
 UPSTASH_REDIS_REST_TOKEN=your_upstash_redis_token
 ```

+Note: You only need to provide API keys for the platforms you plan to use.
+If a platform is enabled in the config but its API key is missing, those models will appear disabled in the UI.

 4. Start the development server: